-PORTLAND, Oregon — This year's winter outlook is based on a so-called cool-neutral cycle, or a weak La Niña.
+PORTLAND, Ore. — This year's winter outlook is based on a so-called cool-neutral cycle, or a weak La Niña.
 A La Niña is based on cooler than normal water temperatures near the equator off the coast of South America.
 A neutral cycle means water temperatures are near normal.

-While the National Oceanic and Atmospheric Administration has been projecting a La Niña winter, at the time of this forecast, La Niña has still not arrived but may do so during the month of November.
+While the National Oceanic and Atmospheric Administration has been projecting a La Niña winter, at the time of this forecast, La Niña has still not arrived, though it may do so during the month of November.
 The forecast I am giving is based on Portland's rainy season: the months of November through March.
 The period averages 23.90 inches of total precipitation and four inches of valley snowfall.
 The snowfall total average is low due to the sporadic nature of years with big snowstorms and years with only a trace of snow.

 La Niña winters in the Northwest often see active storm flows because the jet stream entry quadrant into the lower 48 states is over the Pacific Northwest, driving storm fronts inland.